The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 Unless something had changed, she knew what familiarity meant to him.

-Gaara's tone shifted slightly, became cold, mocking, the same one he'd used against her so many times.
+Gaara's tone shifted as well, became cold, mocking—and somehow more spiteful than any of the ones he'd used against her.
 "And now you push, now you come in miming caring, concern, now you see her as something to be proud of even though it was your negligence that stunted her progress to begin with."

 "Your own village is afraid to team you up with other people, and you try to tell me what I've done wrong?
 I told you before, stop making assumptions about—"